sgoulas/pdpProject/docs/DevelopmentDiary/6_October.md

 SEO ranking aside, which is a major aim from the very start of this project, I think it is wrong on a principle level to disregard that existence of errors, that _are_ going to get caught by the validator if I fix the very bug that should be fixed.
 At least in the scope of this project, which is after all an educational one.

 btw I just realized that it's not an error but a warning in red.
 Still hurts :(

+In any case, I increased the test coverage to make me feel good about myself and then merged the MR.